🥇 Fibonacci series¶

 a / b = (a + b) / a

 The Pyramid of Giza has a length of 230 meters on each side of its base and its height is 146 meters.
-The relationship between the two measures is approximately 1.575, which, as we can see, is quite close to the golden number.
+The relationship between the two measures is approximately 1.575, which is quite close to the golden ratio of 1.618.

 A rectangle whose length and width satisfy the golden ratio is called a golden rectangle, and is considered one of the most visually satisfying geometric shapes.

 Even the famous mathematician and sculptor Phidias, born in 500 BC, is believed to have applied the golden ratio to the design of sculptures in the Parthenon.